Managing an effective and sustainable Quality Assurance process for websites and apps has become steadily more demanding over the last decade.

 At the same time, the challenge of performing comprehensive testing that can keep pace with the speed of innovation you need to achieve in a hyper-competitive marketplace can, all too often result in quality compromises, bottlenecks and delays.

 Organisations have increasingly needed to make choices between quality and velocity, putting web applications live that have not been adequately tested simply to try and maintain momentum and competitive edge.

 This, of course, can be counterproductive, as website and apps littered with defects and usability issues can cause PR and financial disasters.

 Aviva found this when their own re-platforming project went spectacularly wrong.
 Their bungled migration between platform service providers resulted in a £7.2 million loss, when whole swathes of functionality on their apps and websites suddenly became unavailable to clients for an extended period.
 Customer complaints went viral and received widespread media coverage.
 The complexity of their problems was such that Aviva had to publish a constantly updated online white-board, listing known issues and when they would be resolved.

-Launching without full visibility of potential bugs and issues can lead to nasty surprises for brands.
+Launching without full visibility of potential issues can lead to nasty surprises for brands.
 Those whose reputations hinge on the success and transparency of their digital customer experience, needing full confidence in their testing ability to drive the right decision making.